Cyan Tec and FANUC Bring MTC’s Vision of Large-scale Robotic Laser Cutting Cell to Life

-A suite of automation solutions from FANUC has proved integral to the delivery of an industrial-scale laser cutting cell commissioned by the UK’s Manufacturing Technology Centre (MTC).
-Constructed by system integrator Cyan Tec Systems, the demonstration cell comprises a 12m x 4m cutting table and, from FANUC UK, a six-axis robot, a computerised numerical control (CNC) system for the flatbed, and the laser, all contained within a laser-secure enclosure.
+Cyan Tec delivers an innovative suite of automation solutions, which has proved integral to the delivery of an industrial-scale laser cutting cell commissioned by the UK’s Manufacturing Technology Centre (MTC).
+Cyan Tec’s, demonstration cell comprises a 12m x 4m cutting table, six-axis robot, computerised numerical control (CNC) system for the flatbed, and the laser, all contained within a laser-secure enclosure.

 The system was specifically commissioned by the MTC to sit at the upper end of industry expectations in terms of scale to showcase to visiting manufacturers just what is possible within automated laser cutting.
 There is real scope for the cell to be used within the aerospace and automotive industries, or any industry that requires large-scale pre-cut profiles.
 The construction sector could also benefit from cells of this size, in particular for precision cutting of profile sections for prefabricated buildings.